-Under Act 277, which clarifies the current law on counting offenses, the court is required to count the following to determine: (1) the length of a revocation for refusing to submit to a chemical test; (2) the penalty for a CMV driver with a BAC of 0.04% or more but less than 0.1%; and (3) the prohibited alcohol concentration as used to determine the applicable penalty and license sanctions in the other OWI laws:
+Under current law on counting offenses, the court is required to count the following to determine: (1) the length of a revocation for refusing to submit to a chemical test; (2) the penalty for a CMV driver with a BAC of 0.04% or more but less than 0.1%; and (3) the prohibited alcohol concentration as used to determine the applicable penalty and license sanctions in the other OWI laws:

-(1) OWI convictions and convictions for the CMV/OWI offense, described above, or a local ordinance in conformity with either of these.

-(2) OWI or CMV/OWI convictions for violations of a law of a federally recognized American Indian tribe or band in this state in conformity with those state statutes.

-(3) Convictions for causing injury by OWI or for a CMV driver causing injury by OWI.

-(4) Convictions under the law of another jurisdiction that is in substantial conformity with 49 C.F.R. s.
+- (a) OWI convictions and convictions for the CMV/OWI offense, described above, or a local ordinance in conformity with either of these. - (b) OWI or CMV/OWI convictions for violations of a law of a federally recognized American Indian tribe or band in this state in conformity with those state statutes. - (c) Convictions for causing injury by OWI or for a CMV driver causing injury by OWI. - (d) Convictions under the law of another jurisdiction that is in substantial conformity with 49 C.F.R. s.
 383.51 (b) (2) (i) or (ii), or both.

-(5) Convictions under the law of another jurisdiction that prohibits refusal of chemical testing or use of a motor vehicle while intoxicated or under the influence of a controlled substance, or a combination thereof, or with an excess of a specified range of alcohol concentration, or under the influence of any drug to a degree that renders the person incapable of safely driving, as those or substantially similar terms are used in that jurisdiction's laws.

-(6) Operating privilege suspensions or revocations under the law of another jurisdiction arising out of a refusal to submit to chemical testing.

-(7) Revocations for refusing to submit to a chemical test.

-(8) Convictions for causing great bodily harm or death by OWI under s.
+- (e) Convictions under the law of another jurisdiction that prohibits refusal of chemical testing or use of a motor vehicle while intoxicated or under the influence of a controlled substance, or a combination thereof, or with an excess of a specified range of alcohol concentration, or under the influence of any drug to a degree that renders the person incapable of safely driving, as those or substantially similar terms are used in that jurisdiction's laws. - (f) Operating privilege suspensions or revocations under the law of another jurisdiction arising out of a refusal to submit to chemical testing. - (g) Revocations for refusing to submit to a chemical test. - (h) Convictions for causing great bodily harm or death by OWI under s.
 940.09 (1) or 940.25, Stats.

-Act 277 provides that if the same elements of the offense must be proven under a local ordinance or under a law of a federally recognized American Indian tribe or band in this store as under the OWI or OWI/CMV statutes, the local ordinance or the law of a federally recognized American Indian tribe or band in this state must be considered to be in conformity with those state statutory provisions [s.
+Current law provides that if the same elements of the offense must be proven under a local ordinance or under a law of a federally recognized American Indian tribe or band in this state as under the OWI or OWI/CMV statutes, the local ordinance or the law of a federally recognized American Indian tribe or band in this state must be considered to be in conformity with those state statutory provisions [s.
 343.307, Stats.].

-With reference to identifying prior relevant convictions within a five-year period (the period used in the OWI statute for counting offenses), time is calculated with reference to date of offense and not date of conviction.
-For example, if Driver X committed an OWI offense on January 1, 1990 and then committed another OWI offense on January 5, 1995, the latter offense would not be considered Driver X's second OWI offense (subjecting Driver X to the criminal penalties applicable to such an offense), but a first OWI offense (a civil forfeiture offense).
+With reference to identifying prior relevant OWI or OWI-related convictions or refusals within a five- or 10-year period, time is calculated with reference to date of offense or refusal and not date of conviction.
+For example, if Driver X committed an OWI offense on January 5, 1990, commits a second OWI offense in 1994 and then commits an OWI offense on January 10, 2000, the last offense would not be considered Driver X's third OWI offense (subjecting Driver X to the criminal penalties applicable to such an offense); but a first OWI offense (a civil forfeiture offense), since the last offense is committed more than 10 years after the January 5, 1990 offense.